rosesplace/Pokemon-catch-minigame/README.md

-!egg                  → claim your daily Mystery Egg (1 every 24h) !hatch                → check your egg timer / progress !evolve <Pokémon>     → evolve a Pokémon you’ve owned for 3+ days
+!egg                  → claim your daily Mystery Egg (1 every 24h) !hatch                → check your egg timer / progress !evolve <Pokémon>     → evolve a Pokémon you’ve owned for 3+ days !join                 → enter an active giveaway (if enabled)
 ```

 Moderator-only:

 ```
-!pokemon              → manually spawn a Pokémon
+!pokemon              → manually spawn a Pokémon !giveaway             → start a giveaway for a random rare Pokémon (if enabled)
 ```

 ---